danpeirce/photogate-box-ssd1306term/README.md

 ### Pendulum mode

 The Pendulum mode is similar to Pulse mode but it displays the total period of a swinging pendulum.
-This requres three falling edges.
+This requires three falling edges.

 If/when new edges are detected the old time will be overwritten.
 Reset button will return to mode select state **modeS**.